redmosquito/FLEX-enzymology/README.md

 https://github.com/ome/bio-formats-documentation/blob/master/sphinx/users/matlab/index.rst

+#### (5) Statistics and Machine Learning Toolbox, and

+#### (6) Curve Fitting Toolbox

 Finally, you need to have the two Package Apps (available from Mathworks) that can be installed through the Add-On Manager

-#### (5) Statistics and Machine Learning Toolbox

-#### (6) Curve Fitting Toolbox

 ### License